autoreduction/k8s/ansible/README.md

 - Must have Kubernetes, Ansible, and Ansible-Galaxy installed in your Python environment
 - Must have kubernetes.core installed ```ansible-galaxy collection install kubernetes.core```
 - Deployment cluster should be specified in ~/.kube/config and set as the current context
+- Set the Image tag you wish to deploy in group_vars

 ## Example Deployment Commands